yvann-ba/ComfyUI_Yvann-Nodes/README.md

 ---

-### Node: Audio Prompt Schedule 📝
+### Audio Prompt Schedule 📝

-This node creates a structured prompt schedule for audio-reactive animations.
-It associates specific prompts with defined indices, allowing precise control over prompt changes in sync with audio cues
+Associates Inputs prompts with inputs floats into a scheduled prompt format.
+The output of this node need to be connected to a batch prompt schedule from [Fizz Nodes](https://github.com/FizzleDorf/ComfyUI_FizzNodes)

 ><details>
 >  <summary><i>Node Parameters</i></summary>